atomix/atomix.github.io/user-manual/raft-internals.md

 Raft servers are responsible for participating in elections and replicating state machine [commands](#internal-commands) and [queries](#internal-queries) through the Raft log.

-Each Raft server maintains a single [Transport][transports] *server* and *client* which is connected to each other member of the Raft cluster at any given time.
+Each Raft server maintains a single [Transport][io-transports] *server* and *client* which is connected to each other member of the Raft cluster at any given time.
 Each server uses a single-thread event loop internally to handle requests.
 This reduces complexity and ensures that order is strictly enforced on handled requests.

 <h2 id="internal-state-machines">State machines</h2>